 Measures for fire disasters

 At the headquarters and each plant, all unpredictable fires are treated as fire disaster.
 Regardless of how small the size of the fire, we conduct an initiative to find out the real cause of fire and thoroughly carry out effective measures.
-All cases of fire are shared throughout the Company in an effort to cross-functionally take measures in preventing familiar disasters.
+All cases of fire are shared throughout the Suzuki Group in an effort to cross-functionally take measures in preventing familiar disasters.
 A fire drill using fire extinguishers and fire hydrant is conducted at plants so that everyone in a worksite can perform first-aid firefighting to minimise damage caused by fire.

-Contribution to construction of storm surge barrier in coastal zone of Hamamatsu City
+Contribution to construction of storm surge barrier in coastal zone of Hamamatsu

 The Suzuki Suppliers Association organised by Suzuki's associated companies also decided to contribute 39.06 million yen in total for five years.

-In addition, a total of 500 million yen was contributed to "Hamamatsu City Sports Facility Align Fund" by FY2014 to cooperate with construction of a sports facility which has both tsunami evacuation base and urgent relief heliport functions in the accident.
+In addition, a total of 500 million yen was contributed to "Hamamatsu Sports Facility Align Fund" by FY2014 to cooperate with construction of a sports facility which has both tsunami evacuation base and urgent relief heliport functions in the accident.